outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

             - "the oreo CEO submitting a flavor suggestion in their next flavor contest"
             - the implication that "they have no other power to influence that decision" defeats the purpose of "being a CEO"

+          - irony:

+            - reversal/perversion of intent & relevant implication

+            - framing "bias based on unchosen attributes" (racism, gender bias) as an "unchosen attribute":

+              - example: "racism/gender bias is passed on genetically"
+                intent: "persecution is racist", implication: "racists are persecuted"

+              - example: "the tiger conservationist was eaten by a tiger"
+                intent: "protecting tigers", implication: "protecting themselves from tigers"

       4. comical difference

         - comical differences can be between any object (assumption, definition, adjacent object, implication, topic, type, layer, attribute, rule, etc) in the joke and any other object, if there is an expectation for those objects to distort in the first place

+        examples:

         - between one sentence & the next:
           "I told my mom I was going to run some errands, so I dog-walked my neighbor."